gabe-dev-svc/pick-up-games/README.md

 This is hosted on AWS Lambda considering the low-cost.
 The `lambda` directory holds all the "business" logic, and the `infra` directory holds all the infrastructure (AWS CDK) code.

-As this grows the organization will change, but for now the Lambda is just
+As this project grows, I'll probably split up the different projects into separate repositories, but for now I'm choosing to keep it all in one because this project is also meant to be showcased as a part of my "portfolio", or at the very least to demonstrate that I can develop some code and infrastructure.